Joshsora/EverlandChallenge/README.md

 ## The challenge

 You need to create a WebApi in .NET Core that :
-* Expose a CRUD endpoint over Account resource.
+* Exposes a CRUD endpoint over Account resource.
 * Uses Redis to cache the GET verb on the Account resource (you can choose the expirity).
 * Uses MySQL to persist the Accounts.
 * You need to isolate your Account domain entity from the model that you are going to return as response.